Key Takeaway

 The Active Ingredient Is the Same

 Both compounded and brand-name products contain semaglutide, the GLP-1 receptor agonist proven to reduce appetite and produce significant weight loss.
-The semaglutide molecule does not change based on who prepares the final product .
+The semaglutide molecule doesn't change based on who prepares the final product .
 Compounding pharmacies source pharmaceutical-grade semaglutide from FDA-registered suppliers and prepare it according to the prescriber's specifications .
+For a complete cost breakdown, see our affordable GLP-1 options.

 Regulatory Differences